-Optimal feature estimation requires multineuron recording
+3.4.1 Optimal feature estimation requires multi-neuron recording

-In this model, the firing rate of a given neuron {ij} is maximized when there is a perfect match between the stimulus and the feature of that neuron, i.e., when $\mathbf{y} = \mathbf{d}{ij}$.
-Because the feature \mathbf{d}{ij} is used in the linear reconstruction of the stimulus from the neural activities (Eq.
-9), one might imagine that the optimal stimulus (i.e., the stimulus that maximizes the firing rate) can be obtained by estimating the optimal linear decoder of the target neuron considered alone.
+In this model, the firing rate of a given neuron $\{i j\}$ is maximized when there is a perfect match between the stimulus and that neuron's feature, i.e. when $y = d{ij}$ .
+Since the feature $d{ij}$ is used in the linear reconstruction of the stimulus from the neural activities (Eq.
+5), one might imagine that the optimal stimulus (i.e. the stimulus that maximizes the firing rate) can be obtained by estimating the optimal linear decoder of the target neuron considered alone.
 Experiments based on this idea have shown that the optimal linear decoder can sometimes drive neurons in the auditory cortex to fire vigorously (deCharms et al., 1998).